ladybug-tools/ladybug-web/analemma2-3d/README.md

 The app has two menus:

 The **'Select'** menu takes you to pre-selected areas.
-The tooltips for each item show you the number of structures to be loaded.
-The greater the number of structures, the longer it takes to load.
+The tooltip for each item show you the number of structures to be loaded.
+The greater the number of structures, the longer the file takes to load.

 The **'Locate;** menu allows to to enter an address or location anywhere in the world.
 You can use the on=screen cursor keys to go to the next tiles.